 A note on miso paste: Miso is a fermented soy, rice or barley paste, full of beneficial probiotics, vitamins and minerals.
 It has a salty taste.
 In this recipe you can use either the dark or the light kind.
 The lighter one is a little milder in flavour.
 However, if you are gluten-free, make sure not to use a miso paste that is made from barley.
 Miso paste can be found in health food stores or Asian grocery stores and lasts (almost) forever in your fridge.
-If you don’t have miso paste, soy sauce would be reasonable substitute.
+If you don't have miso paste, soy sauce would be a reasonable substitute.

 Lentil Rice Bowl with Candied Pecans, Cranberries, and Knock-Your-Socks-Off Tahini-Miso Dressing

 - ¾ cup brown or green lentils

 - 2 tablespoons maple syrup

 - 4 large handfuls washed and dried baby spinach leaves